 Broadly speaking, there are two main stages in a home sale.
 The first stage involves marketing, courting buyers, and then getting an offer.
 The second stage involves the many and varied things that come after you receive and then accept an offer.
 Really, it’s after you accept an offer, that the bulk of the work begins, much of it reassuring the buyer that nothing is wrong with your house and getting the financing in order.
-So here are the major aspects of what Bloomfield HIlls sellers should expect after accepting an offer.
+So here are the major aspects of what Metro Detroit Michigan sellers should expect after accepting an offer.

 Most of the time, the buyer or her agent will hire the inspector and pay for the inspection.
 The whole process, from initiation to completion, can take several days.
 While you wait, it’s advisable to go over your home with a fine-toothed comb and then rectify any problems you find before the buyer’s inspection.
 Many real estate pros advise having your own inspection done prior to this so that the buyer’s inspection doesn’t turn up any surprises.